FDA Pre-Subs: Best Practices, FAQs, and Examples

 We suggest using the PreSTAR dynamic PDF to compile a Pre-Sub.
 You can download the PreSTAR template here.
 Once you download it, you can select the options for a Pre-Sub and then fill in the various sections.

-Once you have filled in this information, you can see the details
+Once you have filled in this information, you can see the detailed fields related to the Pre-Sub.

 When is a good time to do a Pre-Sub? 🔗